 All or part of your ﬁve-month PWE in third year can be taken abroad, with possibilities including Japan, New Zealand, Australia, USA, Britain and Europe.
 Studying abroad for one semester is also a popular option for many students.

 “This broad course suited my interest in both the horticulture and sportsturf industry.
-My best experience from UCD was getting the opportunity to travel to Canada for my professional work experience where I assisted in a million-dollar project constructing six new holes on an exclusive golf course, with TDI International.
+My best experience from UCD was getting the opportunity to travel to Canada for my PWE where I assisted in a million-dollar project constructing six new holes on an exclusive golf course, with TDI International.
 I also assisted in soccer pitch development and construction and green space development.

 It was something I would have never imagined I would have done before I came to UCD.
 It took me out of my comfort zone and great job opportunities and contacts were developed.
 I have successfully secured a place for a master’s degree at UCD where I will continue my education.”